SJ429/SQLDB/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-## Bonus (Optional)

-As you examine the data, you are overcome with a creeping suspicion that the dataset is fake.
-You surmise that your boss handed you spurious data in order to test the data engineering skills of a new employee.
-To confirm your hunch, you decide to take the following steps to generate a visualization of the data, with which you will confront your boss:

-1. Import the SQL database into Pandas.
-(Yes, you could read the CSVs directly in Pandas, but you are, after all, trying to prove your technical mettle.)
-This step may require some research.
-Feel free to use the code below to get started.
-Be sure to make any necessary modifications for your username, password, host, port, and database name:

-2. Create a histogram to visualize the most common salary ranges for employees.

-3. Create a bar chart of average salary by title.

-### Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.